subquery/documentation/docs/academy/herocourse/module3.md

 ```

-This will return something similar to the following:
+This will give you a result similar to the following:

 ```